YukiSakuma/get_toonily_notifications/README.md

 * A gmail account to send notifications

-* An email account to receive manhwa chapter notifications from the gmail account
+* An email account to receive manhwa chapter notifications from the gmail account (or just use the same gmail account to email yourself)
 # Instructions
 Follow the instructions in installing and setting up **ezgmail** from here: https://github.com/asweigart/ezgmail